chuanqisun/blog/src/posts/20251010-porcelain-to-come.md

 ## Augmentation and Symbiosis

-I think J.C.R.
-Licklider's "[Man-Computer Symbiosis](http://groups.csail.mit.edu/medg/people/psz/Licklider.html)" and Douglas Engelbart's "[Augmenting Human Intellect](https://www.dougengelbart.org/pubs/papers/scanned/Doug_Engelbart-AugmentingHumanIntellect.pdf)" are two of the most misunderstood pioneers in today's technology discourse.
-Both believed in symbiosis as a way to help humans evolve and adapt in pace with technology, and technology would in turn reward us with a more purposeful life.
+J.C.R.
+Licklider's [Man-Computer Symbiosis](http://groups.csail.mit.edu/medg/people/psz/Licklider.html) and Douglas Engelbart's [Augmenting Human Intellect](https://www.dougengelbart.org/pubs/papers/scanned/Doug_Engelbart-AugmentingHumanIntellect.pdf) are two of the most cited and yet misunderstood pioneers in today's technology discourse.
+Both envisioned how AI can transform human lives for the better, but they are appropriated by Silicon Valley founders as their philosophical grounding for [Effective Accelerationism](https://en.wikipedia.org/wiki/Effective_accelerationism) in their pitch to thoughtless VCs.
+Ironically, Licklider called out this misinterpretation of his vision over half a century ago:

 > The human operators are responsible mainly for functions that it proved infeasible to automate.
 Such systems [...] are not symbiotic systems.
 They are "semi-automatic" systems, systems that started out to be fully automatic but fell short of the goal.
 > -- J.C.R.
 Licklider